ahmedhnewa/OAuth1.0a/README.md

 # oAuth1
-a library to add OAuth 1.0  with retrofit
+A Library To Add OAuth 1.0a Easily With Retrofit

 Release :
 [![](https://jitpack.io/v/AhmedRiyadh441/oAuth1.svg)](https://jitpack.io/#AhmedRiyadh441/oAuth1)

-to add the library to your porject :
+To Add The Library to your Project :

 Step 1.
 Add the JitPack repository to your build file